RACE DEBRIEF

 It is said that the wide shallow staircase inside was so designed to allow camels to climb easily to the first floor to unload their goods.

-Stroll along the scenic waterfront and immerse yourself in the striking sculptures that make up the Jeddah Art Promenade.
-This globally curated open air art gallery was launched in December 2021 to coincide with the inaugural Saudi Arabia Grand Prix, and features pieces by world renowned artists including KWEST whose golden falcon sculpture stands majestically in the Red Sea as a powerful statement of ‘art and creativity taking flight’.
+This globally curated open air art gallery was launched in December 2021 to coincide with the inaugural Saudi Arabian Grand Prix, and features pieces by world renowned artists including KWEST, whose golden falcon sculpture stands majestically in the Red Sea as a powerful statement of ‘art and creativity taking flight’.

 With its pearly white minaret and aquamarine dome, the exquisitely designed Al Rahma Mosque appears to rise out of the water at high tide on Jeddah’s corniche, earning itself the moniker of the ‘floating mosque’.